-Note: \Without optional method of development.
+Note: Without optional method of development.

-\The proposed FAR on the plan needs to be revised to reflect the entire 8.98-acre property.
+The FAR on the plan shall be revised by condition of this approval to reflect the entire 8.98-acre property.

-Parking Requirements\
+Parking Requirements

 The applicant filed a parking analysis in accordance with Section 27-574(a) dated June 15, 2018 from Lenhart Traffic Consulting, Inc. and incorporated herein by reference.
-Staff concurs with the applicant's analysis, which found that the site will be adequately served by the number of parking spaces reflected on the DSP, as follows:
+The Planning Board concurs with the applicant's analysis, which found that the site will be adequately served by the number of parking spaces reflected on the DSP, as follows: